-(a) Order a peace officer to take the defendant into protective custody and transport him to a forensic facility operated by the Division:

-(b) Order that the defendant be committed to the custody of the Administrator for evaluation; and

-(c) Provide a copy of the order to the counsel for the defendant and the prosecuting attorney.

-4. Within 10 days after a defendant has been committed to the custody of the Administrator for evaluation pursuant to subsection 3, the court shall hold a hearing to consider any relevant information that will enable the court to determine whether the conditional release of the defendant should be continued, modified or terminated.

-5. As used in this section, "forensic facility" has the meaning ascribed to it in NRS 175.539.
+- (a) Order a peace officer to take the defendant into protective custody and transport him to a forensic facility operated by the Division: - (b) Order that the defendant be committed to the custody of the Administrator for evaluation; and - (c) Provide a copy of the order to the counsel for the defendant and the prosecuting attorney. - Within 10 days after a defendant has been committed to the custody of the Administrator for evaluation pursuant to subsection 3, the court shall hold a hearing to consider any relevant information that will enable the court to determine whether the conditional release of the defendant should be continued, modified or terminated. - 5.
+As used in this section, "forensic facility" has the meaning ascribed to it in NRS 175.539. - Sec.

-Sec.
 45. 1.
-If the proceedings against a defendant who is charged with a misdemeanor are required to be dismissed pursuant to subsection 5 of NRS 178.425, the prosecuting attorney may, within 30 days after the dismissal, file a petition with the court to commence proceedings for admission of the defendant to a mental health facility in the manner provided for involuntary court-ordered admissions to a mental health facility pursuant to NRS 433A.200 to 433A.330, inclusive.

-2. The mental health facility shall develop a treatment plan for each defendant admitted to the mental health facility pursuant to subsection 1.
-The treatment plan must include, without limitation, intensive supervision of the defendant by a forensic assertive community treatment team.

-3. If the defendant is conditionally released from a mental health facility pursuant to chapter 433A of NRS and violates a provision of his treatment plan, the court may order the defendant to return to the facility.
+If the proceedings against a defendant who is charged with a misdemeanor are required to be dismissed pursuant to subsection 5 of NRS 178.425, the prosecuting attorney may, within 30 days after the dismissal, file a petition with the court to commence proceedings for admission of the defendant to a mental health facility in the manner provided for involuntary court-ordered admissions to a mental health facility pursuant to NRS 433A.200 to 433A.330, inclusive. - The mental health facility shall develop a treatment plan for each defendant admitted to the mental health facility pursuant to subsection 1.
+The treatment plan must include, without limitation, intensive supervision of the defendant by a forensic assertive community treatment team. - 3.
+If the defendant is conditionally released from a mental 32 health facility pursuant to chapter 433A of NRS and violates a 33 provision of his treatment plan, the court may order the defendant to return to the facility.
+34 - Sec.
+46. NRS 178.388 is hereby amended to read as follows: - 1.

-178.388 1.
 Except as otherwise provided in this title, the defendant must be present at the arraignment, at every stage of the trial including the impaneling of the jury and the return of the verdict, and at the imposition of sentence.
-A corporation may appear by counsel for all purposes.
+A corporation may appear by counsel for all purposes. - In prosecutions for offenses not punishable by death: - (a) The defendant's voluntary absence after the trial has been commenced in his presence must not prevent continuing the trial to and including the return of the verdict.